m-h-zhang/future-transaction-report/README.md

  3.5.
 Lastly the job will call writer to write the report object to csv output file.

 4. TODO list
-  It is a little bit rush for this version in a short time and it can just meet the requirement.
-However there are some places which can be better.
+  It is a little bit rush for this version in a short timeframe and it can just meet the requirement.
+However there are some places        which can do better in the next version.

   4.1. unit test case
     The Unit test cases just covered the happy sceniros and need to add more error scenarios and boundary cases.
+  4.2.
+Exception Handling
+    At the moment, all exceptions would be logged and thrown out to root caller and the application will stop immediately.
+Exception handling can be added to process
+  4.3.
+Migration to Spring batch for advanced functions
+    Most classes are POJO classes with spring annotation.
+It could be very easy to migrate to spring batch for advanced functions.